Digital Nomad Life in Taiwan

 When we asked people living in Taiwan what life is like and how people spend their time, they said:

 "Anyone trying out living here in Taiwan will certainly be aware of how important making money is to the Taiwanese.
 They tend to revolve their lives around their work.
 The society is also Family centered.
-Relationship is important for a Taiwanese," said one expat who made the move to Taichung.
+Relationship is important for a Taiwanese," explained one expat living in Taichung, Taiwan.

 Where should I live in Taiwan?